-This article will, therefore, discuss all about the new UAE Bankruptcy Law.
-Before anything else, a brief introduction of the new law will be discussed below for the further understanding of what it is all about.
+This article will, therefore, discuss all the new UAE Bankruptcy Law.
+Before anything else, a brief introduction of the new law will be discussed below for a further understanding of what it is all about.

 Brief Background on What UAE Bankruptcy Law is About